 Nonclinical Safety Testing Support for Pharmaceutical Excipient

 Gradient assisted a company with developing a nonclinical toxicity testing plan and coordinating laboratory testing of a new drug excipient.
 We determined the appropriate set of toxicity studies, prepared bidding documents for testing laboratories, and coordinated toxicity testing.
-Gradient provided study oversight and contributed to the interpretation and development of the reports that were submitted to an IND Phase 1 clinical study.
+Gradient provided study oversight and contributed to the interpretation and development of the reports that were submitted to an Investigational New Drug (IND) Phase 1 clinical study.

 Drug Regulatory Agency Applications and Supporting Documents

-Gradient supported the submission of an IND application for a successful Phase 1 clinical study to the US FDA.
+Gradient supported the submission of an Investigational New Drug (IND) application for a successful Phase 1 clinical study to the US FDA.
 Additionally, Gradient guided the preparation of briefing documents for the Medicines and Healthcare products Regulatory Agency (MHRA) and German Federal Institute for Drugs and Medical Devices (BfArM) scientific advisory meetings.
-We worked closely with regulatory consulting firms on the nonclinical sections of the submissions as well as the proposed clinical development program.
+We worked closely with regulatory consulting firms on the nonclinical sections of the submissions, as well as the proposed clinical development program.

 Antisense Oligonucleotide Safety Analysis